mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/manage-rbac-roles.md

 description: Learn how to view permissions associated with roles, create custom roles, and update and delete roles in Grafana.
 menuTitle: Manage RBAC roles
-title: Manage Grafana RBAC roles
+title: Manage Mosaicoo RBAC roles
 weight: 50
 ---